 RDFa Lite is a minimal subset of RDFa, the Resource Description Framework in attributes, consisting of a few attributes that may be used to express machine-readable data in Web documents like HTML, SVG, and XML.
 While it is not a complete solution for advanced data markup tasks, it does work for most day-to-day needs and can be learned by most Web authors in a day.

-This document is the culmination of a series of discussions between the World Wide Web Consortium, including the RDF Web Applications Working Group, the Vocabularies Community Group, the HTML Working Group, and the sponsors of the schema.org initiative, including Google, Yahoo!, Microsoft, and Yandex.
-It has recieved review from representatives in these organizations and enjoys consensus at this point in time.
+This document is the culmination of a series of discussions between the World Wide Web Consortium, including the RDFa Working Group, the Vocabularies Community Group, the HTML Working Group, and the sponsors of the schema.org initiative, including Google, Yahoo!, Microsoft, and Yandex.
+It has received review from representatives in these organizations and enjoys consensus at this point in time.
 There were no changes made during the Proposed Recommendation period.
 The implementation report used by the director to transition to Recommendation has been made available.

 RDFa Lite consists of five simple attributes;

 prefix.
 RDFa 1.1 Lite is completely upwards compatible with the